What is a credit report?

-Some of the details are provided by banks and building societies as well as service companies such as electricity and mobile phone providers.
+Some of the details are provided by banks and building societies.
+Even service companies, such as insurers, electricity and mobile phone providers can provide information on your credit file.
 Other records such as the electoral roll are publicly available.

 The information is generally provided on a monthly basis.
-So if you pay off a credit card bill this is likely to be reflected in your credit file within a month.
+So, if you pay off a credit card bill one month it’s likely to show in your credit file the following month.

-If you find some of your details are wrong you can correct them.
-Contact the relevant lender in the first instance.
-Most will have a standard procedure for correcting inaccuracies and you’ll be asked to provide some evidence.
+You can fix your credit report if you find some of your details are wrong.
+Contact the relevant lender as most will have a standard procedure for correcting inaccuracies.
+Keep in mind you’ll be asked to provide evidence.

 If you can’t resolve the problem with the lender directly you can contact the credit reference agency.
-They will review your details and may contact the lender who provided the information originally.
+They’ll review your details and may contact the lender who provided the information originally.
 If the information is found to be inaccurate the agency will correct it.